CENdetectHOR/CENdetectHOR_pipeline/README.md

 ```
 snakemake --cores 24 -n
 ```
 All parameters are described [here](config/README.md) and you can modify any of them by directly editing the [config.yaml](config/config.yaml) file or via the command line.
-For example, to change the working directory do:
+For example, to change the fasta location do:
 ```
-snakemake --cores 24 --config workdir=/some/fasta/path/
+snakemake --cores 24 --config fastaFol=/some/fasta/path/
 ```

 ### Running by submitting jobs to a HTCondor cluster.